informaticmonad/bibframe/model/bfrare.md

 * label: appears in
 * refines: < http://bibfra.me/vocab/rare>
-* description: Relationship to work in which an identical plate appears, but cannot definitely be determined to be removed from.
+* description: Relationship to work in which an identical plate appears, but cannot definitely be determined to be removed from
 * value: URI
 * scope: <http://bibfra.me/vocab/rare>